CrumpLab/cognition/docs/textbook/C2_Mental_Imagery.md

 :::

-One of the first attempts at studying mental imagery was by Sir Francis Galton [@galtonStatisticsMentalImagery1880].
-In his paper on "Statistics of mental Imagery", Galton set out to "to define the different degrees of vividness with which different persons have the faculty of recalling familiar scenes under the form of mental pictures, and the peculiarities of the mental visions of different persons."
-How did Galton go about doing this?
+[Sir Francis Galton](https://en.wikipedia.org/wiki/Francis_Galton) (1822-1911) was a British psychologist who was one of the first to systematically study mental imagery.
+To quote from his 1880 paper titled,  *Statistics of mental imagery* [@galtonStatisticsMentalImagery1880], Galton set out to:

+> "define the different degrees of vividness with which different persons have the faculty of recalling familiar scenes under the form of mental pictures, and the peculiarities of the mental visions of different persons" .

+The next section reviews Galton's methods and major findings.
+His original manuscript is freely available from [archive.org](https://archive.org/details/b22462375/mode/2up).

 #### Galton's Method of Subjective Report

-Galton came up with the "Breakfast table task", which is a series of structured questions about mental imagery, and then asked 100 people to answer his questions.
-The basic set of questions is reprinted below:
+Galton devised the "Breakfast table task" involving a series of structured questions about mental imagery, and sent letters to 100 people asking them to reply with answers to his questions.
+The questions are reprinted below:

 ::: blockquote